JohnPhamous/icm-incidents-notifier/README.md

 1. Records how many incidents there are
 2. After a network request for new incidents is made, calculate the difference
 3. If the difference greater than 1, create a notification

+## Privacy Statement

+* No data is sent off your machine